Shebyyy/comments-backend/docs/COMPLETE_DOCUMENTATION.md

 ## 📄 License

-This Enhanced Comments Backend is licensed under the MIT License.
+This Comments Backend is licensed under the MIT License.
 See LICENSE file for details.

 ---